pipilavvy/seeweedfs/Directories-and-Files.md

 SeaweedFS wants to make as small number of disk access as possible, yet still be able to store a lot of file metadata.
 So we need to think very differently.

-From a full file path to get to the file content, there are several steps:
+We can take the following steps to map a full file path to the actual data block:

 1. file_parent_directory => directory_id
 2. directory_id+fileName => file_id
 3. file_id => data_block

-Because default SeaweedFS only provides file_id=>data_block mapping, the first 2 steps need to be implemented.
+Because default SeaweedFS only provides file_id=>data_block mapping, only the first 2 steps need to be implemented.

 There are several data features I noticed: